agaidus/agaidus.github.io/_posts/2016-6-22-Spatial_Econonometric_Modeling.md

 ## 3 - Exploratory Analysis

 Before running the initial regression models, there are a few other exploratory steps I want to take to make sure I understand the data.
 The first is a simple scatter plot of the outcome measure (rate of drunk incidents) against the main explanatory variable of interest (bar density).
 I use ```numpy``` to fit a quick regression line to add to the scatter plot along with the equation of the line.
-As you can see, there does appear to be a small positive replationship between these two variables (0.097).
-This means that an increase in 10 bars per square mile is associated with a increase in approximately 1 drunk accident per 1000 people.
-The question is whether or not this relationship is signficant, and if so, whether it will hold when I control for other block group characteristics, as well as the  underlying spatial structure of these variables.
+As you can see, there does appear to be a small positive relationship between these two variables (0.097).
+This means that an increase in 10 bars per square mile is associated with an increase in approximately 1 drunk accident per 1000 people.
+The question is whether or not this relationship is significant, and if so, whether it will hold when I control for other block group characteristics, as well as the  underlying spatial structure of these variables.

 ```python